The Best TEFL Books For The TEFL Teacher

 The best TEFL books for the experienced TEFL teacher

 Now that you have a bit of experience under your belt, you should be thinking about upskilling yourself even further.
-It’s not possible to cover every concept of TEFL during the TEFL course and, of course, the field of TEFL and our understanding of teaching and learning is expanding all the time, so now you should focus on expanding your knowledge.
-This could be by keeping up to date with any new developments in the field or furthering your understanding of concepts you might not be comfortable with.
+It’s not possible to cover every concept of TEFL during the TEFL course.
+And the field of TEFL and our understanding of teaching and learning is expanding all the time.

 Teaching Unplugged – Luke Meddings and Scott Thornbury

 Once you’ve spent some time in the classroom you should be brave enough to branch out and try a few new teaching methods.

 Teaching Unplugged gives you a ton of activities you can use in your classroom.
 The difference is, these activities propose the paperless teaching methodology.
 That’s right – activities which don’t use materials of any kind.
 It might be a scary thought but it can truly make magic happen in the classroom.

 Why Don’t Students Like School?
 By Daniel Willingham

 Not confined to teaching English as a Foreign Language, this book takes a closer look at the reasons many students are not overly enthusiastic (to put it politely!) about being in the classroom.
 Cognitive science is used to relate to the classroom and ideas are given on how to make the classroom a more inviting space for our learners.